nhielost/obs-midi-mg/HELP.md

 Actions are composed of a category, subcategory and other fields.
 These fields are changed dynamically when the categories and subcategories are changed.

 In addition, some of the fields can use the message value field as their value.
 The list fields use this by an option called *Use Message Value*, while the number fields can be changed to *0-127*.
-In *0-127* mode, the action will use the message value according to the action specification (see below for specifics).
+In *0-127* mode, the plugin will use the message value according to the action specification (see below).

 When a number field is in *Fixed* mode, the plugin will use the value that is displayed in the number field for that action.

-For some actions, a new *Ignore* mode is present in number fields.
-In this mode, the plugin will ignore the value in that field while setting other values in other fields.
+For some actions, an *Ignore* mode and a *127-0* mode are present in number fields.

+In *Ignore* mode, the plugin will ignore the value in that field while setting other values in other fields.
 This is the most useful when having to set two values (e.g. Move Source or Source Scale), but only one needs to change.

+In *127-0* mode, plugin will use the message value according to the action specification, but in reverse.
+This is most useful with actions like Rotate Source where rotating the opposite direction is desired.

 ----------------------------------------------------